hoichael/4scrape/README.md

 After cloning the repo, run `npm install` from the repository root to install all dependenices listed in the package.json file (currently only puppeteer)

+NOTE: If the program doesn't work as expected you may need to update puppeteer -> `npm install puppeteer@latest`

 ---

 ### Usage: